jonasbn/til/javascript/format_numbers.md

 The other day I fell over this when attempting to layout some basic ground rules for number formatting in our stack.

-JavaScripts NumberFormat is quite nice, there are corners it does not cover, but in general it is quite nice to use.
+NumberFormat for JavaScript is quite nice, there are corners it does not cover, but in general it is quite nice to use.

 ```javascript
 #!/usr/bin/env node